KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Geographic and Demographic Info

-### Data Sources

-Congregational Survey and Results Report
-Community Survey and Results Report

-#### Internal Data Sources
-* Determine of the church collects and tracks congregational data.
-For instance, if the church maintains a database, contact the administrator who has access.
-* Contact lead pastor for official Table 1 and 2 info
-* If data is not readily available, consider conducting a survey during several Sunday worship services

-#### External Data Sources
-* United Methodist Communications Office
-* Research Office of the General Board of Global Ministries
-* Annual Conference Office

 ##### Nielson Company Demographic Info

 Through the national United Methodist Church Communications Office, I obtained the most recent Nielson Company demographic info for the city of Pretty Prairie, Kansas.